samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 ### Integrating Formatting and Linting

-Tehanu allows you to run both formatting and linting on save.
-Here's an example that uses Prettier for formatting and ESLint for linting JavaScript files:
+Here's an example that uses Prettier for formatting and ESLint for linting JavaScript files automatically on save:

 ```json [settings]
 "languages": {